Configuration Reference

 health_check_pathstringNoHealth check endpoint (default: ”/“)

-envarrayNoEnvironment variables (see Environment Variables)
+envarrayNoEnvironment variables.
+Supports ${VAR_NAME} interpolation in value: strings (see Environment Variables)

 volumesarrayNoVolume mounts (see Volumes)